 If you are a student with a documented disability on record at Brandeis University and which to have reasonable accommodations made for you in this class, please see me immediately.

 Success in this 4 credit hour course is based on the expectation that students will spend a minimum of 9 hours of study time per week in preparation for class (readings, papers, discussion sections, preparation for exams, etc.).

-This course is required for Computational Linguistics MA students.
+This course is required for Computational Linguistics MS students.